-Previous work has shown that the ability to acclimate photosynthesis and metabolism to changes in the abiotic environment plays an important role in determining plant fitness and seed yield (Athanasiou et al., 2010).
-We have seen that acclimation of photosynthetic capacity to both light and temperature involves metabolic signalling, as evidenced by knock outs of either the glucose 6 phosphate/phosphate translocator GPT2 or of the cytosolic fumarase FUM2 being deficient in their acclimation responses (Athanasiou et al., 2010; Dyson et al., 2015; Dyson et al., 2016; Miller et al., 2017).
+Previously, we have seen that acclimation of photosynthetic capacity to both light and temperature involves metabolic signalling, as evidenced by knockouts of either the glucose-6-phosphate/phosphate translocator GPT2 or of the cytosolic fumarase FUM2 being deficient in their acclimation responses (Athanasiou et al., 2010; Dyson et al., 2015; Dyson et al., 2016; Miller et al., 2017).
 Recently, Weise et al. (2019) confirmed that the increase in GTP2 transcripts in response to environmental change is linked to TPT export and that this link is an important feature of day-time metabolism.
 Here we show that cold acclimation involves a reconfiguration of diel carbon metabolism of the leaf, with a major shift in the ratio of diurnal carbon leaf storage to export.
 Plants acclimated to cold retain more carbon in the leaf during the day and therefore must export more overnight.
 Furthermore, we provide evidence from metabolic modelling that acclimation responses may depend on the form of carbon export from the chloroplast.
-Specifically, we propose that the PGA:TP chloroplast export ratio provides a novel potential retrograde signal, which may drive aspects of acclimation responses both in the chloroplast and the wider cell.
+Specifically, we propose that the PGA:TP chloroplast export ratio provides a novel potential signal, which may drive aspects of acclimation responses both in the chloroplast and the wider cell.

 Earlier studies on the cold acclimation of photosynthesis in Arabidopsis highlighted the importance of sucrose synthesis and, specifically, the activity of sucrose phosphate synthase (Stitt & Hurry, 2002; Strand, Foyer, Gustafsson, Gardestrom, & Hurry, 2003).
-It was suggested that phosphate recycling is impaired at low temperature, due to the accumulation of sugar phosphates, such as glucose-6-phosphate, fructose-1.6.bisphosphate and fructose-6-phosphate.
-Evidence from the fum2.1 mutant speaks against a direct role for phosphate in controlling the acclimation of photosynthetic capacity- non-acclimating fum2.1 plants show higher levels of sugar phosphates on the first day of cold than do Col-0 plants, and should therefore have a stronger photosynthetic acclimation signal (Dyson et al., 2016).
+It was suggested that phosphate recycling is impaired at low temperature, due to the accumulation of sugar phosphates, such as glucose-6-phosphate, fructose-1.6-bisphosphate and fructose-6-phosphate.
+Evidence from the fum2.2 mutant speaks against a direct role for phosphate in controlling the acclimation of photosynthetic capacity.
+Non-acclimating fum2.2 plants show higher levels of sugar phosphates on the first day of cold than do Col-0 plants, and should therefore have a stronger photosynthetic acclimation signal (Dyson et al., 2016).
 If phosphate is a signal for acclimation, fumarate accumulation must play a role down-stream of this, preventing acclimation despite the signal.
 This conclusion is further supported here.
 Measurements of the major sugar phosphates involved in sucrose synthesis (Figure S2) shows that these tend to increase as a result of acclimation.
 There is however no persistent significant difference in the concentrations of these in the different genotypes.
-Phosphate may well play a role in some of the short-term regulatory responses seen on exposure to cold, however (Hurry et al., 2000).
+Phosphate may still play a role in the short-term regulatory responses seen on exposure to cold (Hurry et al., 2000).

 Regardless of the role of phosphate in cold sensing, diurnal flux to sucrose is clearly an important part of the cold response.
-On the first day of exposure to cold, the estimated maximum possible flux to sugar export dropped significantly, compared to plants maintained at 20°C (Figure 3).
-This effect might be explained by a drop in sink strength, however, if this is the case, then this is not alleviated by acclimation at the whole plant level.
-At the end of the acclimation period, the proportion of carbon retained in the leaf during the day is even lower than on the first day of acclimation.
+On the first day of exposure to cold, the estimated maximum possible flux to sugar export dropped significantly, compared to plants maintained at 20°C (Figure 3 c,d).
+This effect might be explained by a drop in sink strength, however, if this is the case, then it is not alleviated by acclimation at the whole plant level.
 If the reduction in daytime export is indeed sink limited, it is unlikely to be a consequence of the overall capacity of sinks since, over the diel cycle, there was no evidence of progressive accumulation of fixed carbon in the leaf.
 Thus, nocturnal processes, including export from the leaf or increased nocturnal respiration, compensate for diurnal export.